 10. Charges & Payment

 Pricing of the Service and payment terms may change without notice.
 The Client agrees to pay TelcoEdge the Fees set out in the relevant product schedules by the due date.
 TelcoEdge may invoice Fees in respect of previously unbilled Services which were performed in an earlier period.
 Unless otherwise agreed, payment of Fees is on a pre-paid basis.
 Where post payment of account has been agreed and a change in credit risk occurs, TelcoEdge may revoke the agreement for post-payment and change the terms to prepayment immediately upon notice by email to you.
 Where Client credit history is unknown to TelcoEdge or if TelcoEdge determines (in its absolute discretion) that there may be a risk in receiving payment in full from you, TelcoEdge may process an interim payment part way through the billing cycle on your nominated credit card, or request an interim payment to be made by bank transfer to be received by TelcoEdge within 2 business days, and any such interim payment received will be applied as a credit on your next invoice.
 Whilst recurring service and/or support Fees are normally payable in advance of the billing period and usage Fees are calculated in arrears of the billing period we may estimate usage fees and charge them in advance with any adjustment made when usage is known.
-Where payment is made by bank transfer the Client agrees to include the invoice number in the bank transaction record.
+Where payment is made by bank transfer the Client agrees to include the entity name that they use in dealing with TelcoEdge in the bank transaction record, and TelcoEdge may (in its absolute discretion) charge a manual bank handling fee of $3.95 per month.
 Where payment is made by credit card you irrevocably authorise TelcoEdge to automatically debit any fees payable pursuant to this agreement against your credit card and to disclose your personal details to credit institutions in order to verify your details and to determine your ability to pay for the Service.
-Where payment is made by direct debit you irrevocably authorise TelcEdge to automatically debit the subscribed fees for the Service provided against your nominated account with your financial institution and to disclose your personal details to credit institutions in order to verify your details and to determine your ability to pay for the Service.
+Where payment is made by direct debit you irrevocably authorise TelcoEdge to automatically debit the subscribed fees for the Service provided against your nominated account with your financial institution and to disclose your personal details to credit institutions in order to verify your details and to determine your ability to pay for the Service.
 If you do not pay your Fees in full by the due date or any credit card payment or direct debit payment is declined TelcoEdge may suspend and or disconnect the service, with or without prior notice to you.
 TelcoEdge reserves the right to charge a $22 dishonour fee.
 TelcoEdge reserves the right to charge a $22 late payment fee.
 Where a Service has been disconnected due to non payment of Client account in full TelcoEdge reserves the right to charge a $25 reconnection fee.TelcoEdge shall be entitled to offset any amount owed by a Client against any monies that may be otherwise payable to the Client.
 The Client agrees to pay all costs associated with collection of debts including debt collection agency fees and Court and legal fees on a solicitor and own client basis.
 In addition the Client agrees to pay interest on any account remaining unpaid after the due date for payment, at the rate of 30% per annum calculated on a daily basis from the due date for payment until payment in full is made including any late payment fees and interest.
 TelcoEdge reserves the right to charge the Client a minimum total billable amount of $5 per month.

 11. Billing Disputes